 According to brand love expert Dr. Aaron Ahuvia, you can love non-interpersonal things in your life.
 Yes, that means you really do love nature, the United States, spin class, La Croix, and Ben & Jerry’s.

 Love for brands isn’t just some passing infatuation.
-It’s a real commitment with many of the antecedents of love you feel for a person.
+It’s a real commitment.
 That’s why brand love has been found to be the best predictor of customer loyalty in business—even better than a brand’s perceived quality.

 So if people really do enter into emotional relationships with brands, how can customers fall in love with your brand?
 Here are five things Ahuvia has found in his research that can help you woo your customers.